nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. User enters the NRIC of the person to be edited, together with the details of the fields to be edited.
 2. FL feedbacks the successful edit of the person and shows the updated person.
+3. User sees that the person is updated in FL.

    Use case ends.